Country Profile: Grenada

 People and Society

-As of 2024, Grenada's population is estimated to be 114,621, with a notable demographic of 82.4% identifying as of African descent.
-The official language is English, with French patois also spoken, reflecting the island's colonial history.
-The predominant religion is Protestantism, with approximately 49.2% of the population identifying as such.
-Grenada's society is youthful, with a median age of 35.4 years, and about 37.1% of the population living in urban areas.
+As of 2024, Grenada's population stands at around 114,621, with a demographic composed predominantly of individuals of African descent.
+The official language is English, supplemented by French patois, reflecting the nation's colonial history.
+The society is largely Christian, with a significant portion identifying as Protestant or Roman Catholic.
+The nation has a median age of 35.9 years, and its population is predominantly urban, with about 37.1% living in urban areas.

 Economy